 Paint the entire bottom half of your table with your black furniture paint.
 Next, go ahead and distress your black painted furniture with sandpaper.
 If you are unsure how to distress black painted furniture, basically make sure to only distress back where the paint would naturally wear over time.

 Make sure to remove all the dust produced from distressing your painted furniture by wiping with a lint-free cloth.
 You do not want that dust to remain on your distressed black painted table when you add your sealer.

 Before flipping your black distressed painted table over go ahead and seal it.
 I always opt to seal my black painted furniture with a black tinted sealer.
-You can seal with Jett or Ebony Protective glaze from Kristi Kuehl Pure Home Paint.
+If you don’t have a black sealer you can add a dab of black paint to your clear sealer and that should work just as well.
 Simply, squeeze some onto a paper plate and work from there with your Zibra brush for a flawless distressed black finish.

 Painting Your Farmhouse Style Tabletop

 Now you can go ahead and flip your painted table over to complete your project by painting your tabletop black.